JodyMurray/my-api/README.md

     *python manage.py migrate*

-* Next we want to add the feature to enable registration of users.
+* Next we want to add the feature to enable the registration of users.
 Type the following into the terminal:

     *pip install 'dj-rest-auth[with_social]'*

-* Add the following into the "Installed Apps" section in the settings.py file:
+* Add the following to the "Installed Apps" section in the settings.py file:

     ```
     'django.contrib.sites',